nucleuscloud/neosync/docs/docs/deploy/authentication.md

 Once these have been created, they must be provided as environment variables to both the API and Worker processes.
 Reference the [environment variables](/deploy/environment-variables.md) page for the `TEMPORAL_*` environment variables.

+## Auth Server Admin Access

+The backend requires minimal admin access to the auth server in order to show information about members within an account.
+If that is not needed or desired, the `AUTH_API_*` environment variables can be ommitted, however the member page will not show any user data for team members.

+Neosync currently supports keycloak and auth0 for this feature.

+This is determined by the `AUTH_API_PROVIDER` environment variable that recognizes `auth0` and `keycloak` as their values.
+If ommitted, `auth0` is the default for backwards compatibilty.

+The following environment variables are as follows:

+- `AUTH_API_BASEURL` - This is the base url for the Admin API.
+Auth0 calls this the Management API, while Keycloak the Admin API.
+  - For auth0, this is almost always your raw tenant url as custom domains do not work with Auth0 management API access.
+Example: `https://nucleus-cloud-staging.us.auth0.com`
+  - For keycloak, this url will look something like this: `https://auth.svcs.stage.neosync.dev/admin/realms/neosync-stage`.
+The pattern is: `<baseurl>/admin/realms/<realm>`
+- `AUTH_API_CLIENT_ID` - The service account's client id
+- `AUTH_API_CLIENT_SECRET` - The client id secret

+Scopes:

+Today, this client only requires minimal access to the API to read users.
+For Auth0, the service account should have the `read:users` scope under the `Auth0 Management API` audience.
+For Keycloak, the `view-users` scope should be added to the service account roles, which can be found under the `realm-management` client scopes.

 ## Starting Neosync in Auth Mode